netgen/ezplatform-site-api/README.md

 </div>

 <p align="center">
-<strong>Netgen Site API</strong> is a productivity layer built for eZ developers, designed to remove
+<strong>Netgen's Site API</strong> is a productivity layer built for eZ developers, designed to
-the need for boilerplate code and make the development of eZ Platform sites more accessible and less fallible.
+remove the need for boilerplate code and make the development of eZ Platform sites more accessible and less fallible.
 </p>

 <p align="center">